Analysis | The 2 states to focus on early on election night

 The rules in these states and their early poll closing times mean we’re likely to see lots of results quickly.
 Elections officials in North Carolina have estimated we’ll have about 80 percent of the votes reported shortly after polls close at 7:30 p.m.
 Eastern time.
 In Florida, where most polls close at 7 p.m. and the rest close at 8 p.m., election officials are allowed to count mail ballots beginning weeks before Election Day and are otherwise adept at counting ballots quickly, meaning we could have the vast majority of results within a few hours.

-(For a great primer one when all the states are set to report their votes, see here from The Washington Post’s Elise Viebeck.)
+(For a great primer on when all the states are set to report their votes, see here from The Washington Post’s Elise Viebeck.)

 The other swing state that is expected to be counting its ballots rather quickly is Arizona, where mail ballots can also be tallied early.
 But its polls close later, at 9 p.m., and the mail ballots can’t be reported before 10 p.m.
 The state also has a history of things being drawn out in the days after an election.